Zum Inhalt springen

 Swift as Odin's Ravens

-Need your garment to travel faster through time?
+Need your garment faster?
 Express shipping is available upon request.
-Contact us at contact@mimirs-saum.com to arrange swift passage for your treasure.
+Contact us at contact@mimirs-saum.com to arrange expedited delivery.

 A Gift from Valhalla

-Your loyalty shall be rewarded!
-Orders over 10,000 NOK receive free worldwide shipping, ensuring your historical attire reaches you without additional cost, no matter where you dwell.
+Orders over 10,000 NOK receive free worldwide shipping—no matter where you are.

 Tracking Your Treasure